department-of-veterans-affairs/vets-website/content/pages/healthcare/index.md

 ---

 <p class="va-introtext">
 With VA health care, you’re covered for regular checkups with your primary care provider and appointments with specialists (like cardiologists, gynecologists, and mental health providers).
-You also gain access to Veterans health care services like home health and geriatric (elder) care, medical equipment, prosthetics, and prescriptions.
+You can access Veterans health care services like home health and geriatric (elder) care, and you can get medical equipment, prosthetics, and prescriptions.
 Find out how to apply for and manage the health care benefits you've earned.
 </p>

-<h3 class="highlight">Page Content</h3>
+<h3 class="highlight">Content on This Page</h3>

 [Get VA Health Care Benefits](#get)<br>
 [Manage Your Veterans Health Care Benefits](#manage)<br>